If you’re lucky, plugging straight into an amp will make your ukulele sound great.

 Currently, my favorite out of the six or so dedicated preamps I’ve tried is the Tech 21 Q\Strip.

 It’s not an acoustic preamp, per se, but provides the key requirements and great sound.
-The input is rated at 4.7MΩ, which is sufficient for many passive pickups, there’s ample amounts of volume, a DI output, and two parametric EQ bands – along with high and low EQ controls.
+The input is rated at 4.7MΩ, which is sufficient for most passive pickups, there’s ample amounts of volume, a DI output, and two semi-parametric EQ bands – along with high and low EQ controls.
+And it’s small.

 The industry standard for middle-of-the-road preamps is the Para DI by LR Baggs.
 This is the easiest unit to recommend to anybody since it’s tried and true.